LaudateCorpus1/lets-color-skill/README.md

         In our case, first we need to verify whether the user has provided a category or not before sending the coloring page to HP Printer Skill.

-        **Internationalizing:**\
-        Since Java allows us to internationalize in a very simple way and the payload that Alexa sends us always come with the locale, why not implement it?\
-        We can retrieve user’s locale by getting the locale coming from the payload, which is now converted to `RequestEnvelope` class.
-This object has pretty much everything that comes from Alexa JSON payload.
-        After, we can get the locale object by calling the `Locale.forLanguageTag` method.
-        ```
-        Request request = handlerInput.getRequestEnvelope().getRequest();
-        IntentRequest intentRequest = (IntentRequest) request;
-        Intent intent = intentRequest.getIntent();
-        Locale locale = Locale.forLanguageTag(intentRequest.getLocale());
-        ```
-        Now with locale, we are able to internationalize using the `ResourceBundle` class.
-Let's create a Helper class that will get the corresponding String from a given key.
-        This helper will be called `I18nResource` and to get a String, we call `getString` method passing the key and locale:
-        `I18nResource.getString("welcome", locale);`

-        Getting back to checking category, we can get the slots from the payload in the same way as we got the locale.
+        We can get the slots from the payload in the same way as we got the locale.
         The intent object has all the slots that we configured for our skill on the Alexa console.
 It’s a `Map<String, Slot>` where you get the slot through the `get` method.\
         Since we’ve set *COLORING_PAGE_TYPE* as the name of the slot, we just call the `get` method of the Map passing